mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 description of each method.
 Consult the docstring pages for detailed and most up to date usage:

-1.  :py:meth:`save_data <mspasspy.db.database.Database.save_data>` is
+#.  :py:meth:`save_data <mspasspy.db.database.Database.save_data>` is
-    the most common method you will use for serial jobs.
-Parallel workflows should use a different approach described below.
-The first argument is one of the atomic objects defined in MsPASS (Seismogram or TimeSeries) that you wish to save.
+    the standard method to save seismic data in serial jobs.
+Parallel workflows should use the `write_distributed_data` function
+    described below.
+The
+    first argument is one seismic data objects defined in MsPASS (Seismogram, TimeSeries, SeismogramEnsemble, or TimeSeriesEnsemble)
+    that you wish to save.
 Options are described in the docstring.
 Here is an example usage:

     .. code-block:: python